Alluxio/k8x-operator/Documentation/K8s Operator Monitoring Wiki.md

     kubectl apply --server-side -f manifests/setup -f manifests
     ```

-    -  These errors are expected since we have not   yet deply `alluxio-operator`:
+    -  These errors are expected since we have not yet deploy `alluxio-operator`:
         ```shell
         Error from server (NotFound): namespaces "alluxio-operator" not found Error from server (NotFound): namespaces "alluxio-operator" not found